TacticalDeux/circuit-watcher/README.md

 or downloading through the [release page](https://github.com/TacticalDeuce/circuit-watcher/releases)

 #### TODO

 - [x] Queue auto-accept
 - [ ] Terminal timestamps
 - [ ] Champ auto-pick
 - [ ] Champ auto-ban
 - [ ] Maybe queue rejoining?
 - [ ] Maybe an interface?

+***

+This is not an official Riot Games product.
+It's not affiliated with or endorsed by Riot Games Inc.